The Parable of The Fossil

 “Yes.”

-“And because it didn’t learn, it became a fossil?”
+“And because it refused to learn, it became trapped inside a fossil?”

-“Yes,” said her mother.
+“It became a fossil,” said her mother.
 “That is how some things become extinct.
-They hide inside their own defense until the world no longer needs them.”
+They hide within their own defenses until the world grows beyond them and no longer has any need for what they are.”

 The child sat quietly for a moment, holding the broken stone in her hand.